cart/atom-hidpi/README.md

 ## Known Issues

 * If a file is open when the interface is scaled, the cursor will be visually shifted but its actual position will remain the same.
 Enable "Reopen Current File" to fix this.

+## Future Work

+* Automatically detect a change in resolution and scale the interface
+* Find out if Atom has a "On Ready" callback to remove the need for the "Startup Delay" option